-If you're looking for Apache Mahout Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Apache Mahout Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Apache Mahout has a market share of about 33.09%.
 So, You still have opportunity to move ahead in your career in Apache Mahout Engineering.
 Mindmajix offers Advanced Apache Mahout Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Apache Mahout Engineer.

 Q. What is Apache Mahout?